signalfx/gdi-specification/specification/behaviors.md

 ### Starting Trace Profiler

-The OpenTelemetry Baggage entry for `splunk.snapshot.volume` MUST be used to decide whether to profile a trace.
+The OpenTelemetry Baggage entry for `splunk.trace.snapshot.volume` MUST be used to decide whether to profile a trace.
 A value of `higest` is the signal to begin profiling where as a value of `off` is an explicit signal to not profile.